steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 Fire hose can be found in "Fællesrummet".

 In case of fire, the stairwells act as escape routes, the fire should be kept out of there for min.
-2 hours.<br>
+2 hours.
-All doors are fire-doors and they close automatically upon fire.<br>
+All doors are fire-doors and they close automatically upon fire.
-All locked doors open so you can get in and out without access cards. <br>
+All locked doors open so you can get in and out without access cards.
-Be aware that ventilation checks of fire dampers are ongoing from 6.00-6.30 every Thursday, which means that fume hood / LAF benches do not work during that period.<br>
+Be aware that ventilation checks of fire dampers are ongoing from 6.00-6.30 every Thursday, which means that fume hood / LAF benches do not work during that period.
 Therefore, pay attention to what is placed in fume Hoods from Wednesday to Thursday.

 ## Workflow in laboratories

-Please note that there may be different rules in the different laboratories on level 4 and you must have a thorough instruction before starting work.<br>
+Please note that there may be different rules in the different laboratories on level 4 and you must have a thorough instruction before starting work.

 Instructions must be given on:

 -   Waste management